maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 ## Connecting to Live SAFE Network

-To be able to connect to the SAFE Network, a SAFE application needs to get an authorisation from the user, this is achieved by sending an authorisation request to the Authenticator (safe browser in this case).
+To be able to connect to the SAFE Network, a SAFE application needs to get an authorisation from the user.
+This is achieved by sending an authorisation request to the Authenticator (which is bundled with SAFE browser).

-We first need to generate an `AuthReq` instance which provides information about the application and, permissions requested by this application.
-These details will be displayed in the authenticator:
+We first need to generate an `AuthReq` instance which provides information about the application and the permissions requested by this application.
+These details will be displayed in the Authenticator:
 ```csharp
 var authReq = new AuthReq
 {